rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 # Summary
 [summary]: #summary

-This RFC proposes two additions to the `Error` trait to support accessing generic forms of context from `dyn Error` trait objects, generalizing the pattern used in `backtrace` and `source` and allowing ecosystem iteration on error reporting infrastructure outside of the standard library.
-The two proposed additions are a new trait method `Error::provide_context` which offers `TypeId`-based member lookup and a new inherent fn `<dyn Error>::context` which makes use of an implementor's `provide_context` to return a typed reference directly.
-These additions would primarily be useful in "error reporting" contexts where we typically no longer have type information and may be composing errors from many sources.
+This RFC proposes two additions to the `Error` trait to support accessing generic forms of context from `dyn Error` trait objects.
+This generalizes the pattern used in `backtrace` and `source` and allows ecosystem iteration on error reporting infrastructure outside of the standard library.
+The two proposed additions are a new trait method `Error::provide_context`, which offers `TypeId`-based member lookup, and a new inherent fn `<dyn Error>::context`, which makes use of an implementor's `provide_context` to return a typed reference directly.
+These additions would primarily be useful in "error reporting" contexts, where we typically no longer have type information and may be composing errors from many sources.

 ```rust
 pub trait Error {